Volume Incentive Rebate Management and Examples

 Volume incentive rebate example

-In volume rebate agreements, rebates are earned when volume based turnover targets have been reached.
-This means that spend has surpassed a certain volume of product units.
+With volume incentive rebate agreements, rebates are earned when volume based turnover targets have been reached.

 volume incentive rebate best practices

-Of course, volume rebate deals could be simpler, earning a fixed amount at each target band rather than a per unit rate.
+Other examples of volume rebate deals could be simpler, such as earning a fixed amount at each target band rather than a per unit rate.
 They could also include percentages rather than per unit rates.

 Volume Rebates Management